Blue Flame vs Yellow Flame vs Red Flames - Gas Flame Color

 If you ever took a high school chemistry class and had a chance to use a Bunsen burner, you know how adjusting the air (oxygen) supply affects the colour and temperature of the flame.

-A red, orange or yellow flame means incomplete combustion of the gas.
+A orange, yellow or red flames means incomplete combustion of the gas.

-Again, remembering back to high school, if you starved the Bunsen burner of air, the combustion process was incomplete and the gas flame colour burned sooty red or yellow and at a cooler temperature.
+Again, remembering back to high school, if you starved the Bunsen burner of air, the combustion process was incomplete and the gas flame colour burned as sooty yellow or red flames and at a cooler temperature.

-The yellow gas flame colour is due to incandescence of very fine soot particles that are produced in the flame.
+The yellow or red flames are due to incandescence of very fine soot particles that are produced in the flame.

-This type of flame only burns at around 1,000 °C, as noted on the flame color temperature chart.
+This type of red flames only burns at around 1,000 °C, as noted on the flame color temperature chart.

 Depending on the lighting, you may have actually seen the soot rising from the flame.